-Each local authority recognises that by improving attainment levels in reading, young people will be able to achieve more.
-By working across and through the Collaborative, combining resources, creativity and expertise, we will be empowered to transform learning.
+Each local authority recognises that by improving attainment levels in reading and writing, young people will be able to achieve more.
+By working across and through the collaborative, combining resources, creativity and expertise, we will be empowered to transform learning.

-* Develop face to face and digital collaboration between practitioners within and across local authorities and health boards to promote leadership at all levels.
+- Develop face to face and digital collaboration between practitioners within and across local authorities to promote leadership at all levels.

-*Support reflection on learners’ performance which results on continuous improvement – raising attainment and closing poverty related attainment gaps.
+- Support reflection on learners’ performance which results in continuous improvement – raising attainment and closing poverty related attainment gaps.

 How will we take our work forward?

-There are three working groups within the literacy workstream.
-Each has a clear focus on improving aspects of reading.
+For 2019-20, there were three working groups within the literacy workstream, each with a clear focus on improving aspects of reading.